koksny/creatura-localizations/README.md

 List of Alpha-2 ISO-3166 country codes can be found on: https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes

+If game crashes on startup with localization, use validator.
+Localization file formatting is very important, and any missing character can break the loading of JSON format.
+Since the file has thousands of lines, manual searching for errors can be very troublesome.
+To avoid that, please use any available online JSON validator tools, for example https://jsonformatter.org/ .

+To use a validator, please paste the content of the localization file to it, and select "Validate".
+If any problems are detected, the validation tool will return a list of lines with problems.

 All new branches updates will be reviewed and merged to master branch if accepted.
 Please leave a comment in the translated file, with name to add into credits.